 Telemedicine has no doubt heightened reach of healthcare to patients.
 Distant diagnosis and most importantly providing immediate Medical care saves the patient; agonizing trips to the hospital.
 However, one of the cons of telemedicine is that it lacks all tools to diagnose patient’s internal physiological symptoms.
 Also reaching out to patients in distant places having poor Internet connectivity, poses even more challenging scenario.
 This can lead to a higher risk of patient mismanagement as compared to a standard in-office visit.

 Efficient and high-quality healthcare is only possible through a single doctor being assigned to the case.
 Involving more specialized doctors can lead to varying doctor’s opinions or sometimes reluctance to share their information with the primary physician.
 An error in the patient’s EHR or incomplete medical records can lead to wrong diagnosis of the patient.

-Telemedicine is a recently introduced technique and still, there are physicians who are unfamiliar with breakthrough.
+Telemedicine is a recently introduced technique and still there are medical practitioners unfamiliar with the pros and cons of Telemedicine.
 Doctors and the personnel staff need to be sound technically in order to manage system effectively.
-Also IT staff needs to be recruited and additional equipment need to be arranged.
+Also IT staff needs to be recruited and additional equipment needs to be arranged.